Institutional Biosafety Committee Charter

 - Reviews the operating performance and SOPs of each newly constructed or remodeled Biosafety Level 3 (BSL3) laboratory before the laboratory opens for use, and approves continued operation for each existing BSL3 laboratory for a maximum of one (1) year.

+The submission deadline is the first day of each month.
 The IBC meets on the fourth Monday of each month at 3:00 PM.

 Agendas and minutes: